AletheiaWareLLC/Wink/samples/version/README.md

-# Useless
+# Version

-A Useless State Machine that exits as soon as it is started.
+A State Machine that is compiled into multiple versions to show how they can coexist.

 ## Usage

 ```
-start useless/Useless
+docker compose up
 ```